gburd/sparsemap/README.md

 to each sm_bitvec_t describes its condition.
 The descriptor word and the sm_bitvec_t's have the same size.
 The descriptor of a sm_bitvec_t specifies whether the sm_bitvec_t consists only of set bits ("1"), unset bits ("0") or has a mixed payload.
-In the first and second case the sm_bitvec_t is not stored.
+In the first and second cases, the sm_bitvec_t is not stored.

 An example shows a sequence of 4 x 16 bits (here, each sm_bitvec_t and the